davidgrankvist/flat-worlds/docs/learned.md

 Each platform is responsible for things like setting up the OpenGL context.
 The render backend can be shared between some platforms, but it is not entirely platform-independent since different platforms support different versions of OpenGL.
 For example OpenGL 3.3.0 is "desktop friendly", but not "mobile friendly".

+## Graphics

+### Default shader program

+For simple rendering, the client code may not need a custom shader.
+Instead, your render backend can provide high-level functions for drawing shapes and pass those as input to a default shader program.

+The default vertex shader can take in the vertex position, color, a custom transform and other projections.
+This way, the client code can pass in a lot of different data but still only run the default shader program.

+### Orthographic projection

+In a game, there are different approaches to coordinate systems.
+A 2D game may use screen coordinates with an inverted Y axis.
+A 3D game may use more abstract world coordinates, which has different conventions for the orientation.

+Graphics APIs need a way to figure out where on the screen to draw things, regardless of 2D or 3D graphics.
+This also needs to be consistent across resolutions, so they use something called Normalized Device Coordinates (NDC).
+In OpenGL, this is in the -1 to 1 range.
+To convert to NDC, there is a useful transform called orthographic projection.
+It is flexible enough that you can decide things like Y axis direction.

+The default shader program can apply orthographic projection so that even though vertex data is in world coordinates everything is normalized.
+This simplifies both the client code and the render backend, as the normalization happens in one place.
+The client code passes in world coordinates, the render backend sends world coordinates to the GPU and the shader program normalizes it.

+### Batching draw calls

+Each draw call comes with overhead, so ideally you want to make a few draw calls with lots of vertex data.

+One simple approach to batching is to preallocate a buffer that is populated with vertex data each frame.
+This can for example be vertices that should be drawn as triangles.
+When it's time to draw, you can check how much of the buffer was populated during that frame, transmit all of that data at once and issue the draw call.

+Sometimes you need multiple draw calls, for example when you want to change the value of a uniform or run different shader programs.
+In that case, you can have a similar scheme but also keep track of a start index for the next draw call.